richorama/richorama.github.io/_posts/2016-07-08-orleans-vs-service-fabric.md

     <tr>
         <th>Hosting</th>
-        <td>Orleans is a library which can be hosted by any .NET 4.5.1 process, including on-premesis, Worker Roles in Azure and Service Fabric!
+        <td>Orleans is a library which can be hosted by any .NET 4.5.1 process, including on-premises, Worker Roles in Azure and Service Fabric.
 It also comes with a host executable to run directly on Windows.
 Orleans 2.0 can be hosted by a .NET Core proces on Linux or Windows.</td>
         <td>Service Fabric Actors can run on Windows or Azure.
 Service Fabric can run on Linux, but the Actors must be witten in Java.</td>
     </tr>